microsoft/vscode-docs/docs/containers/app-service.md

 In the previous section, the image is pushed to a remote container registry.
 Now deploy this image to Azure App Service.

-1. In Docker view, navigate to your image under Registries, right-click on the tag, and select "Deploy Image To Azure App Service...".
+1. In Docker view, navigate to your image under Registries, right-click on the tag, and select **Deploy Image To Azure App Service...**.

     ![Deploy to Azure App Service](images/app-service/explorer-deploy-to-app-service.png)